acy925/CS598DLH_Project/README.md

 - pyyaml==5.4.1
 - numpy==1.16.5

-For the ConCare model, the train and test on the Google Colab.
+For the reproduced ConCare model, the train and test on the Google Colab.

-## Building the in-hospital-mortality data set
+## Instructions for build benchmark dataset to get the in-hospital-mortality data

-The MIMIC-III data is from https://physionet.org/
+The MIMIC-III data is down load from https://physionet.org/.

-The source code is from https://github.com/YerevaNN/mimic3-benchmarks/, below are the steps.
+The demographic data is down load from https://github.com/Accountable-Machine-Intelligence/ConCare.

+Below are the steps for preprocessing the In-hospital mortality dataset.

 1. Clone the repo.